MrBlueBird2/mrbluebird2.github.io/README.md

-This is my portfolio created using React JS, HTML, and Bootstrap.
+This is my portfolio created using HTML, CSS, and Bootstrap.

 Also visit my website https://mrbluebird2.github.io